 The popular Himalayan began as a cross between Siamese cats and Persian cats, to achieve longhair color-pointed cats.
 Napoleons and Minskins serve as more recent examples.

-Creating a New Breed Ethically – It’s Not That Easy!
+Creating a New Cat Breed Ethically Is Not Easy

 Breeders must take extra care to weed out health issues as well, and crossing with other breeds is done with great care.
 The aim is to create a large enough genetic pool to avoid hereditary health problems, while at the same time making progress towards an established breed look.